khushalsagar/navigation-transitions/explainer.md

 }
 ```

-TODOs:
+TODO: The following also need to be clarified:

-- We probably want to define [specificty](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) such that URL specific rules take precedence over universal rules.
+- Define [specificty](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) such that URL specific rules take precedence over universal rules.
 - Do we need to limit the CSS properties that can be set using these media rules?
 Otherwise we'll need to define the precise timing for when "to" applies.
-For example, if an author uses it to set `opacity`.
-When does the user see it?
-This will already be needed for `view-transition-name`.
+For example, if an author uses it to set `opacity`, when does the user see it?
+This will already be needed for `view-transition-name` but that can be defined with respect to timing of script events on the old Document.

 ## Detecting UA Transition
 For cases where the site is using `disable-atomic`, this tells the author whether a UA has already executed a visual transition.
 This is needed because whether there was a UA transition depends on whether the navigation was atomic or swipe.